EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

     echo "Overwriting the 1B keys in database in random order...." wbs=268435456; r=1000000000; t=1; vs=800; cs=1048576; of=500000; ./db_bench --benchmarks=overwrite --num=$r --threads=$t --value_size=$vs --cache_size=$cs --bloom_bits=10 --open_files=$of --db=/data/mysql/leveldb/test --compression_ratio=50 --write_buffer_size=$wbs --use_existing_db=1

 # Test 4.
-Read performance
+Random Read

 Measure random read performance of a database with 1 Billion keys, each  key is 10 bytes and value is 800 bytes.
 Rocksdb and leveldb were both configured with a block size of 4 KB.
 Data compression is not enabled.
 There were 32 threads in the benchmark application issuing random reads to the database. rocksdb is configured to verify checksums on every read while leveldb has checksum verification switched off.